magicbug/Cloudlog/docs/eQSL-Wiki-Guide.md

 - enabled flag
 - preferred download flag

+If you use the same eQSL account for several station locations, enter the same username and leave password blank on additional mappings.
+Cloudlog will reuse the saved password for that username.

 ### How Cloudlog decides what to use

 1. If at least one active mapping exists, Cloudlog uses mappings first.